Oitomi teapots and kettles (history, manufacture, use and care).

 Final Thoughts

-Oitomi cast iron products are some of the finest in Japan, and they have both modern and traditional designs available.
-They are sold in small teashops to big retailers, so make sure you keep an eye out for them.
+Oitomi cast iron products are some of Japan’s finest, with modern and traditional designs available.
+Oitomi sells ironware in small teashops to big retailers, so keep an eye out for them.

 Oitomi teapots